RylinnM/DQN-with-Cartpole/README.md

 Here 'implementation' can be either two things:

 -'ablation' to run our ablation study.
 No extra hyperparameters can be given.
-An example would be: 'python Cartpole.py --ablation'
+An example would be: `python Cartpole.py --ablation`

 -'tune' To for tuning of hyperparameters.
 Each hyperparameter you want to tune can be given separately.

 The hyperparameters that can be tuned consist of 'layer', 'unit', 'optimizer', 'batch_size', 'epochs', 'policy', and 'gamma'.
-An example would be: 'python Cartpole.py --tune layer optimizer batch_size' or  'python Cartpole.py --tune gamma'
+An example would be: `python Cartpole.py --tune layer optimizer batch_size` or  `python Cartpole.py --tune gamma`

 ## Results
 After the code is run, the figures will be created in the current folder.